merkio/tms-service/README.md

-# spring_boot_microservices
+# API for TMS and Report Services

-API for TMS and report servers
+API for TMS and report services

 Purpose:
   collect results from tests with allure-report-plugin and save into database